-After Morrison called the federal election, Labor Party leader Bill Shorten tweeted that he was ready to compete fairly with the Liberal Party.
+After Morrison called the federal election, Labor Party leader Bill Shorten tweeted that he was ready to compete on a level playing field with the Liberal Party.

 "At the same time, we will work to reduce the burden of residents' living costs and promote wage increases."

-"We can manage the economy and serve the interests of the general work and middle class.
+"We can manage the economy and serve the interests of the broad masses of work and the middle class.
 Our team is united.
 Australian voters are faced with a real and important choice in this election."

 In a speech to voters, Morrison slogans famously used in the 2004 general election, namely "who do you trust".